 Heat sufficient oil in a pan to 180 degrees centigrade and gently drop Venky's Frozen Chicken Pops into it.
-Deep fry for 2 to 3 minutes until Pops turns golden brown & achieves a minimum product temperature of 75 degrees centigrade.
+Deep fry for 2 to 3 minutes until Pops turn golden brown & achieve a minimum product temperature of 75 degrees centigrade.
 Serve hot with tomato ketchup.